Special Campaign to Crack Down on Organized Crime and Eliminate Evil: History

 In April 2020, the National Leading Group launched the "Six Clearances" campaign.
 On 29 March 2021, the National Summary and Commendation Conference on the Special Campaign to Crack Down on Organized Crime and Eliminate Evil was held in Beijing, where CCP General Secretary Xi Jinping gave rewards to representatives.
 Due to problems exposed in the Special Campaign, the CCP announced the Education and Rectification of the Political and Legal Teams campaign in July 2020.
-In December 2021, the Standing Committee of the National People's Congress adopted the Anti–Organized Crime Law, which took effect on 1 May 2022.
+In December 2021, the Standing Committee of the National People's Congress adopted the Anti-organized Crime Law of the People's Republic of China, which took effect on 1 May 2022.

 Details

 The campaign differed from previous efforts to fight organized crime by paying special attention to ways organized crime had internal influence in law enforcement organizations.
 Organized crime was important to General Office of the CCP because in addition for hurting personal finances it erodes the legitimacy and authority of the Chinese Communist Party when it gains internal access to the state organs.
 In particular the campaign fought protection umbrellas 保护伞 in which officials made it more difficult to prosecute organized crime via internal influences like intentionally misclassifying cases or leaking investigative details.
 The campaign came with new reporting systems, rewards, and legal protections for whistleblowers.
 The government reported that by July 2019, 300,000 citizens' reports were filed and 15 million ren men bi was paid to whistleblowers.
 It also reported that 180,000 turned themselves in during the same time period.
 In March 2019, a work reported stated 10,361 persons were prosecuted for organized criminal activity, 50,827 persons were prosecuted for other criminal activity, and 350 persons were prosecuted for providing protection umbrellas.
 In May 2020 an additional work report stated 30,547 additional prosecutions for organized crime, 67,689 prosecutions for other criminal activity, and 1,385 persons prosecuted for providing protection umbrellas.
 The Central Commission for Discipline Inspection (CCDI) also investigated party members.

 Some foreign observers critiqued the quick speed of the campaign and opaque targeting policies.
 The CCDI also advised making stricter targeting policies in 2019.